GoogleCloudPlatform/bank-of-anthos/terraform/anthos-gke/README.md

 ## Deploy the sample

-Once you have ensured the all the pre-requisites are met, follow the steps below to create an Anthos cluster and deploy the sample application.
+Once you have ensured that all the prerequisites are met, follow the steps below to create an Anthos cluster and deploy Bank of Anthos.

 1. Clone the repo:
 `git clone https://github.com/GoogleCloudPlatform/bank-of-anthos.git`